 Open the latest HP installation folder which begins with 7z (e.g. 7zs1234), if no Setup folder exists try the previously edited folder Open the Setup folder.
 Open the status folder Right click on statu.msi (a Windows installer package) and select Repair, if an error returns it is not installed, right click it and select Install instead

 Follow the steps on screen and reboot if required, then check for any change.

-Say thanks by clicking the Kudos thumb up in the post.
+Click the Yes button to reply that the response was helpful or to say thanks.
 If my post resolve your problem please mark it as an Accepted Solution 🙂

 I tried the HP Scan Extended first, since you said that might be the easiest.
 I received a “Scanner communication cannot be established” error, despite the printer being connected via USB and the printer recognizing the connection when I attempt to print a document.